 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
-Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

+Overall, cookies help us provide you with a better website, by enabling us to monitor which pages customers find useful and which they do not.
+A cookie in no way gives us access to your computer or any information about you.
 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+This may prevent you from taking full advantage of websites you visit.

+Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.